 On Watchfulness and Waiting

 A note to newcomers: For us, watchfulness is alert arousal.
+To the uninitiated, it feels dangerous.
 Living in arousal is contrary to the sentiments of the age in which we live, yet responsive to the spiritual and sexual instincts with which many of us in this community are familiar.
 Hence we often frame our discussions in the voices of others who have lived in awareness.
 This page is an example.
-This community has no denominational affiliation, but our principles are extenuations of beliefs with deep spiritual ties.
+This community has no denominational affiliation, but our principles and practices are iterations of convictions with deep spiritual ties.

-For example, we start here, with this document devoted to patient arousal:
+For example, we start here, with this instruction devoted to constant arousal:

 —St. Philotheos of Sinai